E1039-Collaboration/e1039-core/generators/E906LegacyGen/README.md

   -SQDimuonTruthInfoContainer.C
   -SQDimuonTruthInfoContainer.h
 ```
-Passes the primary particles' truth info to Geant4 simlation via Fun4All interface
+Passes the primary particles' truth info to Geant4 simlation via Fun4All interface  <br />
+You need read SQDimuonTruthInfoContainer node to your analysis moudle to catch the truth information of dimuon including the cross-section (weight) for each event.